 See FAQ on cold brew coffee and alternative methods of brewing below.

-- To prepared cold brew coffee in a mason jar, coarsely Grind Coffee Beans in a coffee grinder, or just use your blender.
+- To prepared cold brew coffee in a mason jar, coarsely Grind Coffee Beans in a coffee grinder.
+It’s best to use a Burr Grinder, which allows you to select the coarseness of the grounds and produces evenly sized coffee grounds.
 The beans should be much more coarse than typical coffee grinds.
 I like to see some beans still partially in tact.

 - Use a nut milk bag or cheesecloth to filter out coffee grounds, then pour cold brew coffee over ice to enjoy.

 Regardless of what method you to choose, cold brew steeps for the same amount of time.